Ameliawb/example_assignment/README.md

 ### Installing

-On [date] edit your name to include the link to your prototype in advance of our class crit on [date] Student1
+On [date] edit your name to include the link to your prototype in advance of our class crit on [date]
-Student2
-Student3
-Student4
-Student5
-Student6

 ```
-Student [ insert link to project ] on date
+Student Name [ insert link to project ] on date
 ```

-And repeat
+and keep it up to date

 ```
 until finished